Retirement Accounts in a Divorce

 The QDRO provides specific instructions as to how the 401(k), pension or retirement accounts in a divorce are to be divided, when this is to occur and where to send associated proceeds.
 There are tax implications associated with distributions from a 401(k) or retirement account and these decisions must be made in context of property division as a whole.
 The loss of the money required to pay taxes may encourage the parties to divide another asset or offset the value of the marital interest in the retirement account with another financial asset.

-Division of a Pension or 401k
+Division of a Pension

 The general rule in Kentucky family law is pension benefits that constitute deferred compensation are marital property unless specifically excepted by law.
 If one spouse’s retirement is excepted from division, then the level of exception for the one with the greater pension will not exceed the level of exception allowed the other spouse.